Gwydir Forest Park - Dolwyddelan, near Betws-y-coed

 Find out about walking trail grades.

-Cwm Penamnen Walk
+Penamnen Walk

 • Grade: Easy

-• Distance: 2¼ miles/3.5 kilometres
+• Distance: 2 miles/3.4 kilometres

 • Trail information: The trail starts from the car park at Dolwyddelan railway station.
-The trail mainly follows a wide forest road and a narrow tarmac road.
-There is one section of narrower path with a smooth surface where it crosses the river on a footbridge.
-Near the bridge, there are two picnic tables and a small parking space for two cars.
+This trail mainly follows a wide forest road and a single-track tarmac lane, linked together by a wide, well-surfaced path where it crosses the river

 Take in a great view of the head of the valley and across to Moel Siabod.